streamnative/tgip/README.md

 ## Suggest an episode

-If you have any ideas for TGIP, welcome to [open an `episode-ideal` issue](https://github.com/streamnative/tgip/issues/new?assignees=&labels=episode-task&template=episode.md&title=episode).
+If you have any ideas for TGIP, welcome to [open an `episode-idea` issue](https://github.com/streamnative/tgip/issues/new?assignees=&labels=episode-task&template=episode.md&title=episode).

 We will choose the topic that is appropriate and fits with what's happening in the Pulsar community and industry.